The proceeds when you sell a property in Costa Rica

 I know, it sounds kind of weird.
 But with today’s money laundering laws and before you get accused of being a drug dealer, you need to make sure you take the right steps.

-First of all, by Costarican law, you don’t have to pay any capital gains in Costa Rica.
-You probably DO have to pay capital gains in your home country, so that is something to take into account.
+Until now, in 2019, you don’t have to pay any capital gain tax in Costa Rica.
+BUT, after July 2019, you will have to, if the property you’re selling is not your primary residence.
 You don’t want to send a lot of money back home and have the tax department asking you where all that money came from.

-When you wire it to your account in the US, most banks won’t even ask what the source of the money is.
-I guess the US government is just happy to receive more money into their economy and don’t oblige their banks to ask what the source of the money is.
+When you wire the proceeds to your account in the US, most banks won’t even ask what the source of the money is.
+I guess the US government is just happy to receive more money into their economy.
+The United States IRS apparently doesn’t oblige US banks to ask what the source of the money is.

-Well, banks in Costa Rica DO ask you what the source of the money is that you are depositing into your Costarican bank account because we have money laundering laws, obliged to by the US government, go figure that one.
+Well, banks in Costa Rica DO ask you what the source of the money is, as soon as you show them your check.
+We now have money laundering laws, law 8204, obliged to by the US government, go figure that one.
 And if they don’t, they get fined by the SUGEF.
 SUGEF is the government institution in charge of the control of the financial sector of Costa Rica.

 2. Make sure the agreed sales price is mentioned in full and any cost that will be deducted from the final amount, like real estate commission and closing cost is in the document.